AvishkaPriyasad/AvishkaPriyasad/README.md

 - 🎓 I'm a third-year Undergraduate at Uva Wellassa University of Sri Lanka.

-- 📖 I'm currently learning DevOps.
+- 📖 I'm currently learning Full Stack Development.

 - ✨ I am learning a lot and believe every day is a learning opportunity.